No products in the cart

 Oxytocin Research

 Oxytocin appears to regulate inflammation through inflammatory cytokines.
-Increased social interaction between 37 couples was observed to trigger Oxytocin (Pitocin) levels and leads to faster wound healing.
-Similarly, studies in hostile equations between couples appears to suppress oxytocin production and delays wound healing by 40%.[1] he researchers conclude that “These data confirm and extend prior evidence implicating oxytocin and vasopressin in couples’ positive and negative communication behaviors, and also provide further evidence of their role in an important health outcome, wound healing.”
+Increased social interaction in one research study was observed to trigger Oxytocin (Pitocin) levels, which researchers speculated may have led to faster tissue repair and wound recovery.
+Similarly, studies in hostile equations between animals appear to suppress oxytocin production and delay wound recovery, potentially by up to 40%.[1]
+The researchers conclude, “These data confirm and extend prior evidence implicating oxytocin and vasopressin in positive and negative communication behaviors, and also provide further evidence of their role in an important [variable].”
 These hostile couples also exhibited reduced IL-6, tumor necrosis factor-alpha, and IL-1beta at the wound site.[2]

 Oxytocin and Cardiovascular Risk

-The peptide appears to improve glucose uptake by skeletal muscles via boosting insulin sensitivity.
-It further may enhance lipid utilization, dyslipidemia, and body fat mass reduction.
-Oxytocin deficiency has also been suggested to correlate to obesity even with normal food uptake and exercise, suggesting its role in energy homeostasis.[6]
-Oxytocin appears to affect insulin, glucose, and body composition in obese mice but not in lean mice.
-Research observations suggest that the peptide might be beneficial in certain settings only.
-The backdrop of diabetes triggers different effects on patients compared to the absence of diabetes.
-Intranasal application of the peptide appeared to decrease levels of glucose, insulin, and also appeared to exercise about 9 kg weight losses during the eight weeks of trial.
-As per Barengolts, “circulating oxytocin is lower in type 2 diabetes versus normoglycemic subjects and negatively correlated with glycosylated hemoglobin A1C and insulin resistance.”
+The peptide appears to improve skeletal muscles’ glucose uptake by boosting insulin sensitivity.
+It may further support lipid utilization, dyslipidemia, and fat mass reduction.
+Oxytocin deficiency has also been suggested to correlate to body mass, irrespective of external factors, suggesting its role in energy homeostasis.[6]
+Oxytocin appears to affect insulin, glucose, and body composition in obese mice but not lean mice.
+Research observations suggest that the peptide might be impactful only in certain conditions; for instance, the backdrop of diabetes appears to trigger different actions in diabetes models compared to controls.
+As per Barengolts, “circulating oxytocin is lower in type 2 diabetes versus normoglycemic subjects and negatively correlated with glycosylated hemoglobin A1C and insulin resistance.

 Oxytocin and Cognitive Performance

-Maternal deprivation at a young age may cause irreversible cognitive and behavioral functioning changes that can last a lifetime.
-Mice models suggest Oxytocin changes due to less parental bonding may be a prominent cause.
-Oxytocin treatment in maternally deprived mice appeared to increase hormone levels for neuronal development in the prefrontal cortex.
-Overall behavior appeared to remain constant, but the cognitive ability was observe to be improved in the cohort exposed to Oxytocin.[7]
-Intranasal Oxytocin may improve learning in mice in the backdrop of stress.
+Maternal deprivation may induce irreversible cognitive and behavioral functioning changes.
+Studies in murine models suggest Oxytocin changes due to decreased parental bonding may be a prominent cause.
+Oxytocin exposure in maternally deprived mice appeared to increase hormone levels for neuronal development in the prefrontal cortex.
+Overall behavior appeared to remain constant, but the cognitive ability was observed to be improved in the cohort exposed to Oxytocin.[7]
+The researchers therefore felt they had grounds to speculate that Oxytocin may improve learning in mice under stress.

 Oxytocin Peptide Research and Anxiety

 The hormone has been studied for its potential to minimize anxiety and depression.
-The genetic polymorphisms in the Oxytocin (Endopituitrina) receptor gene appear to cause social anxiety disorder and problems with attachment in childhood.
-Untreated patients with social anxiety have also displayed epigenetic changes in the Oxytocin receptor.[8]
+The genetic polymorphisms in the Oxytocin (Endopituitrina) receptor gene related to anxiety disorder and problems with attachment.
+Animals exhibiting chronic anxious behavior have also displayed epigenetic changes in the Oxytocin receptor.[8]
 This indicates a possible compensatory pathway for pathologically suppressed Oxytocin levels.
-This indicates that social anxiety may be partially triggered by diminished Oxytocin signaling.
-Oxytocin dysregulation may lead to borderline personality disorder (BPD) as well.
-BPD triggers hypervigilance toward threats, extreme mistrust, and altered non-verbal social behavior.
-Patients given intranasal oxytocin with BPD were observed to exhibit positive behavioral alterations.
-BPD is extremely challenging to treat and has significant short- and long-term effects on quality of life; therefore, Oxytocin may help understand the pathology leading to better treatment.
+This indicates that anxiety may be partially induced by diminished Oxytocin signaling.

 Oxytocin and Hunger

-Research in a condition (Prader-Willi syndrome) marked by uncontrolled appetite has suggested that at least part of the pathology results from increased suppression of Oxytocin (Pitocin) signaling.[9]
-Therefore, Oxytocin (Endopituitrina) is observed to play a potential role in regulating hunger state and feeding behavior.
+Research on a condition marked by uncontrolled appetite has suggested that at least part of the pathology may result from increased suppression of Oxytocin (pitocin) signaling.[9]
+Therefore, Oxytocin (Endopituitrina) has been suggested to potentially regulate the state of hunger in the organism and its feeding behavior.

 Oxytocin and Old Muscle

 Oxytocin also appears to regulate muscle maintenance.
 Age-associated reduction in molecule levels appears to lead to muscle wasting (sarcopenia).
-The research carried out at Berkeley suggests that both blood levels of the peptide and its receptors on muscle stem cells decrease with age.
-Exogenous use of Oxytocin appears to allow muscles to recover much of their healing potential.
-According to Elabd, one of the authors of the research, “repair of muscle in the old mice was at about 80 percent” compared to younger mice after Oxytocin was administered.
-Thus it can be potentially used to treat age-related organ degeneration and thereby slow down dysfunction.
-Experimental studies report that the peptide appears to exhibit minimal side effects, low oral bioavailability, and excellent subcutaneous bioavailability in mice.
-Per kg dosage in mice does not match the dose required in humans.
+The research carried out at Berkeley suggests that both blood levels of the peptide and its receptors on muscle stem cells decrease over time.
+Exogenous exposure to Oxytocin appears to allow muscles to recover much of their potential.
+According to Elabd, one of the authors of the study, “repair of muscle in the old mice was at about 80%” compared to younger mice after Oxytocin was presented.[10]
+Thus, it can potentially be studied in relation to organ degeneration further, as it may slow down dysfunction.

 References